 But this is not to say that acquisitions falling outside the EU Merger Regulation cannot constitute an abuse.
 In Case AT.39612 Perindopril (Servier) 9 July 2014, for example, the Commission investigated a series of acquisitions by Servier of rival technologies - which Servier then did not use - to produce Perindopril.
-The Commission found that these strategic, blocking acquisitions constituted an abuse of a dominant position under article 102 TFEU.
+The Commission found that these strategic, blocking acquisitions constituted an abuse of a dominant position under article 102 of the TFEU.
+The case is under appeal.